PFAS

 - Wastewater (sewage) discharged to Hunter Water’s sewerage system by major and moderate trade waste customers

-- Raw wastewater, treated effluent and biosolid samples at select wastewater treatment works
+- Raw wastewater, treated effluent and biosolids samples at select wastewater treatment works

 Did you know?